fuadydy/fuadydy/README.md

 - 👋 Hi, I’m @fuadydy
-- 👀 I’m interested in website development and this my first journey become web developer.
+- 👀 I’m interested in website development and this my first journey become web developer and also Quality Assurance.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML5,CSS and anything related to web develop
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me via email fuadydy@gmail.com

 <!---
 fuadydy/fuadydy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.